google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

 To simplify and remove noise from the time series, intra-annual observation reduction can be applied.
 Here, median is used.

-The last chart converted the image collection to a feature collection.
-This section uses the image collection directy.

 The first step is to group images by year.
 Add a new 'year' property to each image by mapping over the collection setting 'year' from each image's `ee.Image.Date`.